 Defense points finger at victim's friend for 2018 Arnold shooting

 Apr.
-14—The lawyer for a man charged with the attempted homicide of man in Arnold three years ago that it was another man who fired three shots in a secluded alley.
+14—The lawyer for a man charged in the attempted homicide of man in Arnold three years ago said it was another man who fired three shots in a secluded alley.

-Defense attorney Adam Gorzelsky told a Westmoreland County jury on Tuesday that, despite what he expects will be a courtroom identification of his client as the trigger man, trial evidence will prove that it was the victim's long-time friend from Latrobe who fired the weapon on April 12, 2018.
+Defense attorney Adam Gorzelsky told a Westmoreland County jury Tuesday that, despite what he expects will be a courtroom identification of his client as the trigger man, trial evidence will prove it was the victim's longtime friend from Latrobe who fired the weapon April 12, 2018.

+Prosecutors contend Nicholas Haynes, 24, who has listed addresses in Somerset, Greensburg and New Kensington, was the shooter.

 "The biggest injustice is convicting an innocent person," Gorzelsky said in his opening statement.
 "One of the other two individuals there committed that crime."